BlackNnja/Telegram-Forward-Script/README.md

 # Telegram Forwarder Script 📡

-This script allows you to forward messages from specified Telegram channels to a designated group.
+This Python script allows you to forward messages from specified Telegram channels to a designated group.
 It uses the Telethon library to interact with the Telegram API.

 ## Table of Contents
 - [Features](#features)